|CLICK ON A THUMBNAIL FOR

 Competition is the mother of innovation, and the story of the Boss 302 Mustang is no different.
 The

-1966 and again in 1967.
-The success the Mustang experienced was a direct confirmation of Ford’s motto
+in 1966 and again in 1967.
+The success the Mustang experienced was a direct confirmation of Ford’s

-Camaro brought home the Trans-Am championship in 1968.
-Unrelenting, Ford went back to the drawing
+The Camaro brought home the Trans-Am championship in 1968.
+Unrelenting, Ford went back to the

-board in order to one-up their fellow Detroit rival, thus in 1969 the Boss 302 was presented in retaliation.
+drawing board in order to one-up their fellow Detroit rival, thus in 1969 the Boss 302 was presented in